What is a 911 dispatcher?

 Types of 911 dispatchers

-Public safety dispatchers typically operate in smaller or rural communities where a single dispatcher may handle all types of emergency calls.
-These dispatchers are trained to handle any situation involving law enforcement, fire, or medical services.
+- Public safety dispatcher: Public safety dispatchers often work in smaller or rural areas where they handle all types of emergency calls.
+They are trained to coordinate responses for police, fire, and medical emergencies.

 Top skills for 911 dispatchers